 This one-of-a-kind, innovative facility features the following educational tools and Best Management Practices (BMP's):

 - Native meadow

 Click to view a printable description of the best management practices highlighted at Public Service Park.

-To find out where the audio signs are located, click to view a printable version of the Public Service Park brochure.
+To find out where the mobile tour stops are located, click to view a printable version of the Public Service Park brochure.

 Environmental Art in Education

 While developing the educational programming, SD1 was challenged to find a way to reach all styles of learning for the students and residents that visit PSP.
 SD1 incorporated history, technology, chemistry, math and English into the structured field trips and tours.
 Environmental art is also an important component of the park.